steveiliop56/getashell/README.md

 ![Preview](screenshots/app.png)

+> Warning ⚠️: The project is **not** unmaintained, i just don't have anything else to add it.
+If you have a cool idea on what to include open an issue : )

 > Warning ⚠️: The app is in early stages of development, I am still quite new to both writing full stack apps and using technologies like drizzle and react.
 Any contributions are welcome.

 ### Installation ⏬